 The field of art therapy is specialized and, as such, not all colleges and universities offer programs in art therapy.
-The following two schools not only offer graduate degree programs in art therapy, but represent two of the best schools in the nation to do so.
-Both have been ranked by U.S. News & World Report.
-Evening classes may be available to working students, and some art therapy graduate students may be able to earn their degrees in two years.
-Both of the following programs have been approved by the American Art Therapy Association (AATA); read on for more information.
+However, there are some top schools that offer master's degree programs in this field.
+The following three schools not only offer graduate degree programs in art therapy but represent some of the best schools in the nation to do so.
+Each was ranked by U.S. News & World Report for 2020 and approved by the American Art Therapy Association.
+At one school, evening classes are available to working students.
+Other programs can be completed in two years of full-time study.

 |School Highlight: Graduate students can gain experience observing and participating in art therapy sessions at the department's Helen B. Landgarten Art Therapy Clinic, which offers art therapy to underprivileged children and families.|

-According to the 2015 U.S. News & World Report rankings, Loyola Marymount University held the number three position among regional universities in the West.
-Through the College of Communication and Fine Arts, Loyola offers a marital and family therapy program with emphasis in clinical art therapy.
-After completion of the two-year, full-time program, students will earn a Master of Arts in Marital and Family Therapy from a university approved by the American Art Therapy Association (AATA).
+According to the 2020 U.S. News & World Report rankings, Loyola Marymount University held the number 64 position (tie) among national universities.
+This school is located in Los Angeles, California.
+Through the College of Communication and Fine Arts, Loyola offers a marital and family therapy program with an emphasis in clinical art therapy.
+After completion of the two-year, full-time program, students will earn a Master of Arts in Marital and Family Therapy from a university approved by the American Art Therapy Association.
 LMU's program is notable for the publication of the Journal of Clinical Art Therapy.

 |School Highlight: Most classes are held in the evening, and students can complete the program in as few as seven semesters.|

-The Princeton Review named Seton Hill University as one of the Best Northeastern Colleges of 2015, while U.S. News & World Report ranked the school as number 11 among the best regional colleges in the North in 2015.
-Seton Hill's art therapy program has been recognized by the AATA since 2000.
+The Princeton Review named Seton Hill University in Greensburg, Pennsylvania, as one of the best northeastern colleges of 2020, while U.S. News & World Report ranked the school as #48 among the best regional colleges in the North in 2020.
+Seton Hill's art therapy program has been recognized by the American Art Therapy Association since 2000.
 The art therapy program is a combined 60 credits, and most classes are held in the evening to accommodate working students.

 Top Art Therapy Graduate Schools